 Section B: Interaction

-This section of the rubric addresses instructor initiated and student initiated communication.
+This section of the rubric addresses instructor initiated and student-initiated communication.
 Key elements of quality course design covered in this section include regular effective contact, student-to-student collaboration, and communication activities that build a sense of community among online learners.

 Section C: Assessment

-This section of the rubric address the variety and effectiveness of assessments within the course.
+This section of the rubric addresses the variety and effectiveness of assessments within the course.
 Key elements include the alignment of objectives and assessments, the clarity of instructions for completing assessments, and evidence of timely and regular feedback.